 Aer, the ‘air’ element, permeates all Qiskit elements.
 To really speed up development of quantum computers we need better simulators with the ability to model realistic noise processes that occur during computation on actual devices.
 Aer provides a high-performance simulator framework for studying quantum computing algorithms and applications in the noisy intermediate scale quantum regime.

 Ignis, the ‘fire’ element, is dedicated to fighting noise and errors and to forging a new path.
 This includes better characterization of errors, improving gates, and computing in the presence of noise.
 Ignis is meant for those who want to design quantum error correction codes, or who wish to study ways to characterize errors through methods such as tomography, or even to find a better way for using gates by exploring dynamical decoupling and optimal control.
 While we have already released parts of this element as part of libraries in Terra, an official stand-alone release will come soon.
 For now we have some tutorials for you to explore.

 Aqua, the ‘water’ element, is the element of life.
 To make quantum computing live up to its expectations, we need to find real-world applications.
 Aqua is where algorithms for NISQ computers are built.
 These algorithms can be used to build applications for quantum computing.
-Aqua is accessible to domain experts in chemistry, optimization or AI, who want to explore the benefits of using quantum computers as accelerators for specific computational tasks, without needing to worry about how to translate the problem into the language of quantum machines.
+Aqua is accessible to domain experts in chemistry, optimization, AI or finance, who want to explore the benefits of using quantum computers as accelerators for specific computational tasks, without needing to worry about how to translate the problem into the language of quantum machines.

 Teaching quantum and qiskit has so many different paths of learning.
 We love our community and we love the contributions so keep them coming.
-Because Qiskit is changing so much we cant keep this updated (we will try our best) but there are some great notebooks in here.
+Because Qiskit is changing so much we can't keep this updated (we will try our best) but there are some great notebooks in here.

 Learn from the community how to write your first quantum program.